Literal translation

-Literal translation, direct translation, or word-for-word translation, or word-by-word translation, or word-to-word translation is the translation of a text done by translating each word separately without analysing how the words are used together in a phrase or sentence.
+Literal translation, direct translation, word-for-word translation, word-by-word translation, or word-to-word translation is the translation of a text done by translating each word separately without analysing how the words are used together in a phrase or sentence.

 In translation theory, another term for literal translation is metaphrase (as opposed to paraphrase for an analogous translation).
 It is to be distinguished from an interpretation (done, for example, by an interpreter).

-Literal translation leads to mistranslation of idioms, which can be a serious problem for machine translation.
+Literal translation often leads to mistranslation of idioms, which can be a serious problem for machine translation.

 Translation studies

 Usage

 The term "literal translation" often appeared in the titles of 19th-century English translations of the classical Bible and other texts.

 Cribs

 Word-for-word translations ("cribs", "ponies", or "trots") are sometimes prepared for writers who are translating a work written in a language they do not know.
-For example, Robert Pinsky is reported to have used a literal translation in preparing his translation of Dante's Inferno (1994), as he does not know Italian.
-Similarly, Richard Pevear worked from literal translations provided by his wife, Larissa Volokhonsky, in their translations of several Russian novels.

 Poetry to prose

 Literal translation can also denote a translation that represents the precise meaning of the original text but does not attempt to convey its style, beauty, or poetry.
 There is, however, a great deal of difference between a literal translation of a poetic work and a prose translation.
 A literal translation of poetry may be in prose rather than verse but also be error-free.
 Charles Singleton's 1975 translation of the Divine Comedy is regarded as a prose translation.